Creators Wanted – Inspiring the Next Generation of Manufacturers

 Held annually in October, Manufacturing Day helps show the reality of modern manufacturing careers by encouraging companies and educational institutions to open their doors to students, parents & teachers.
 Thank you to our Workforce Development Committee for taking up this initiative to begin to solve our workforce talent problem on the First Coast!

-2020’s celebration will be different without in-person facility tours for students.
+Our celebrations since COVID-19 have be different without in-person facility tours for students.
 But manufacturers can still do their part to show what careers in today’s advanced manufacturing really look like—via virtual programming.
 We’re encouraging you to utilize the below resources as part of the preparation for a modified “virtual tour/employer insight session.”

 Northeast Florida Resources

 - Manufacturing Career Pathways – visit Earnup.org under Career Pathways – Manufacturing